digitoimistodude/jolliest-vagrant/README.md

 6. `sudo pico -w /etc/apache2/apache2.conf` and add `Include /etc/phpmyadmin/apache.conf` to the bottom
 7. Restart apache with `sudo service apache2 restart`
 8. Now you can access your phpmyadmin in [localhost/phpmyadmin](http://localhost/phpmyadmin) (if not, make sure you have `10.1.2.3 localhost` added to your /etc/hosts (on your PC, NOT in vagrant ssh) and you have invoked the [ssh LAN command](#connecting-with-another-computer-in-lan).

+## Troubleshooting and issues

+### Connection timeout

+    ==> default: Waiting for machine to boot.
+This may take a few minutes...
+        default: SSH address: 127.0.0.1:2222
+        default: SSH username: vagrant
+        default: SSH auth method: private key
+        default: Error: Connection timeout.
+Retrying...
+        default: Error: Connection timeout.
+Retrying...
+        default: Error: Connection timeout.
+Retrying...
+        default: Error: Connection timeout.
+Retrying...
+        ...

+If you encounter this issue, you have probably messed up with your SSH configs.
+I did not find any solution to this one other than remove all the virtual machines from Virtualbox and go through this setup again...

+### Other issues

+In any issue, error or trouble, please open an issue to [issue tracker](https://github.com/ronilaukkarinen/jolliest-vagrant/issues).

 ## Sequel Pro settings for MySQL